civictechdc/codefordc.github.com/blog/_posts/2015-12-08-code-of-conduct-v2.md

 The code didn't mention online activity, which seemed like an oversight, especially considering the amount of time spent on GitHub and Slack.
 These venues are just as much a part of our community as the meetups, and therefore should be specifically included, as well.
 Additionally, the examples of what constitutes harassment were expanded.
 The [Geek Feminism code](http://geekfeminism.org/about/code-of-conduct/) was useful for this.
 I'm wary of longer lists, as they may give the idea that they are "complete" and therefore that loopholes might exist.
 As a result, I added language stating that we'll give precedence to the viewpoint of the target of the behavior, if necessary.

 Finally, the description of possible actions taken in response to violations was simplified.
 This section seemed overly legalistic, and the catch-all of "any other appropriate action" made it superfluous.
 In my opinion, the more important part of the code is placing the responsibility for resolving reports squarely on the organizers, and that is still clearly stated.

+The pull request with all of the changes can be found on GitHub [here](https://github.com/codefordc/codefordc.github.com/pull/162).

 # References